Chart Color Schemes

 Income analysis reveals strong economic positioning, with the area outperforming 60% of locations assessed nationally by AreaSearch

-The suburb of Mansfield has an average national income level according to the latest Australian Taxation Office (ATO) data aggregated by AreaSearch for the financial year ending 30 June 2023.
-The median income among taxpayers in Mansfield is $54,759 and the average income stands at $67,084.
-In Greater Brisbane, these figures are $58,236 and $72,799 respectively.
-Based on Wage Price Index growth of 9.91% since financial year 2023, estimated incomes for September 2025 would be approximately $60,186 (median) and $73,732 (average).
-According to the Census conducted in August 2021, Mansfield's household income ranks at the 69th percentile ($2,064 weekly), while personal income sits at the 45th percentile.
-The income distribution shows that 34.5% of residents (3,202 people) fall within the $1,500 - 2,999 bracket, similar to the surrounding region where 33.3% occupy this bracket.
-Housing expenses account for 14.6% of income.
-Mansfield residents rank in the 72nd percentile for disposable income and the area's Socio-Economic Indexes For Areas (SEIFA) income ranking places it in the 6th decile.
+The suburb of Mansfield has an average national income level according to AreaSearch data from the ATO for financial year 2023.
+Its median income among taxpayers is $54,759 and the average income stands at $67,084.
+These figures compare with Greater Brisbane's median income of $58,236 and average income of $72,799 respectively.
+Based on a 9.91% Wage Price Index growth since financial year 2023, estimated incomes as of September 2025 would be approximately $60,186 (median) and $73,732 (average).
+According to Census 2021 income data, household income ranks at the 69th percentile ($2,064 weekly), while personal income sits at the 45th percentile.
+Distribution data shows that 34.5% of residents (3,203 people) fall into the $1,500 - 2,999 bracket, mirroring the surrounding region where 33.3% occupy this bracket.
+Housing accounts for 14.6% of income.
+Mansfield residents rank within the 72nd percentile for disposable income and the area's SEIFA income ranking places it in the 6th decile.

 Frequently Asked Questions - Income